wixtoolset/web/src/Docusaurus/docs/development/wips/0000-wix-improvement-proposal.md

 improvement does and how it makes WiX better; that allows the triage team and attendees to offer feedback and, if all goes well, schedule the feature in an appropriate release.

 - **Draft your WIP.** Get the ideas "down on paper."
 Send a pull request to get feedback on the draft and updated in the WiX Git repository.

-- **Get public feedback.** You have many options for feedback: E-mail to [wix-devs] describing the proposed change.
-E-mail to [wix-users] for the user perspective.
+- **Get public feedback.** You have many options for feedback: E-mail to the [wix-devs mailing list] describing the proposed change.
+E-mail to the [wix-users mailing list] for the user perspective.
 Blog posts.
 Tweets.

 - **Capture the feedback.** Use the feedback to improve your WIP.
 Add useful suggestions.
 Address weaknesses.
 List alternatives.
 Consider what it means if you're getting lots of negative feedback.
 (But